kgateway-dev/kgateway/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/options/cors/cors.proto.sk.md

 ### CorsPolicyMergeSettings

-Settings for determining how CORS settings are merged when present on both VirtualHost and Route This may be useful if different teams/personas are responsible for managing VirtualService and Route resources and policies on VirtualServices set by one team or persona should be enforced or inherited on Routes
+Settings to determine how to merge CORS settings when present on both the VirtualHost and Route.
+This option can be useful when different user personas or teams share ownership of a VirtualService.
+For example, you might not want CORS settings on each route to override the virtual host settings, but instead merge them with a `UNION` strategy.

 ```yaml
 "exposeHeaders": .cors.options.gloo.solo.io.CorsPolicyMergeSettings.MergeStrategy